Article I - Name

 Regular meetings of the Chapter shall be held on the first Saturday of each month, or at alternative times, with the time and location determined by the Board of Directors and announced in the newsletter, email, by direct mail, or as published on the Chapter website.

 Special meetings may be called by the Chapter's Board of Directors.
 Also, upon written request of 20% of the Chapter's membership, the Board of Directors shall call a meeting to discuss a specific subject.
-Notice of a "Special Meeting" shall be published in the Chapter's newsletter, by separate email, by direct mail letter, or as published on the Chapter website.
+Notice of a "Special Meeting" shall be published by way of newsletter, email, direct mail via the United States Postal Service, or as published on the Chapter website.
 Notice of a "Special Meeting" shall be given at least 20 days prior to the date of the meeting.
 This notice will show the date, time, and place of the meeting, and will include a proposed agenda.

 The presence in person, or by proxy, of 25% of members of the Chapter entitled to vote shall be necessary to constitute a quorum for the transaction of business.
 Members are entitled to vote only if current dues have been paid.

 Every member of the Chapter entitled to vote at any regular meeting may vote in proxy.
 A proxy shall be in writing and is revocable at the pleasure of the member executing it.
 Unless the duration of the proxy is specified, it shall be invalid after six (6) months from the date of its execution.

 The Board of Directors shall be the governing body of the Chapter, and shall have all powers necessary to conduct the business of the Chapter, which are consistent with these By-Laws.
 The Board of Directors shall nominate Directors and Officers, and appoint a Program Coordinator, committees and special positions as may be required.
 The Board of Directors shall also have the power to abolish any committee or special position.